Roldak/AGC/README.md

 * **AGC** with `AGC_POOL=MALLOC_FREE`:                    `0,43s user 0,00s system 97% cpu 0,438 total`
 * **AGC** with `AGC_POOL=FREE_LIST`:                      `0,25s user 0,01s system 95% cpu 0,276 total`

-As you can see AGC's performance using its own free-list based storage pool gives results on-par with manually managed memory, and even the malloc/free-based storage pool yields better performance than a controlled-types based implementation, without having to write any additional memory-managment code.
+As you can see AGC's performance using its own free-list based storage pool gives results on-par with manually managed memory, and even the malloc/free-based storage pool yields better performance than a controlled-types based implementation, without having to write any additional memory-management code.

 ## Internals